How to Avoid Overspending on Holiday Gifts

 Gifts For Thee But Not For Me

 In the context of holiday shopping, “one for them, one for me” has become a growing consumer behavior.
-According to the National Retail Federation, approximately 60% of American shoppers self-indulge during the holidays, spending an average of $130 on themselves.
-Furthermore, 72% of holiday shoppers purchasing a gift card will also self-gift before checkout.
 If shoppers want to limit their spending during the holidays, self-gifting needs to go.
-Nonetheless, an alternative is postponing self-indulgences until after the holidays.
-The National Retail Federation suggests that over half of consumers already take advantage of post-Christmas bargains and retail discounts.
+Nonetheless, an alternative is postponing self-indulgences until after the holidays while taking advantage of post-Christmas bargains and retail discounts.

 Know Where to Shop